Subpage Heading

 Component 1 - Personal Portfolio

 Component 1 is the larger of the 2 components, or projects and its contents are generated by the students but supported with the guidance of the teacher.
-It consists of between 35 and 45 sides of a work-journal (A3 in size); usually also with larger works, that won’t fit into the journal but are documented/photographed and then included.
+It consists of approximately between 40 to 45 sides of a work-journal (A3 in size); usually also with larger works, that won’t fit into the journal but are documented/photographed and then included.
 As well as practical work, the project includes some research and critical study of artists and various other subject-matter that the students are interested in and that visually and or conceptually connect with their chosen area of study.
 The project should demonstrate a growing visual/conceptual path and end with a final piece, or series of pieces in two and or three dimensions, that demonstrate a ‘personal’ culmination of the period of exploration and study.
+The work should demonstrate the Knowledge, Understanding and Skills that are outlined in the current specification.

 This component comprises 60% of the GCSE Art marks.